alykes/pihole/repair.md

   - `sudo docker run --rm -v /home/alykes/backups/sql:/db arm-sqlite /db/pihole-FTL.db .dump > /home/alykes/backups/sql/pihole-FTL.sql`

 > Expect the file to be larger than the original pihole-FTL.db size.
 We will use this file to construct a new database
+> Use `watch ls -alh` if you would like to see the progress of the file being generated

 ## Create a new database file

 To create a new database file, we will need to run sqlite3 and perform some commands at the `sqlite>` prompt

 - Run the container interactively
-  - `sudo docker run -it --rm -v /home/alykes/backups/sql:/db -v /home/alykes/backups/sql:/sql arm-sqlite /bin/bash`
+  - `sudo docker run -it --rm -v /home/alykes/backups/sql:/db arm-sqlite /bin/bash`
 - At the prompt enter the following commands
   - Open a database for writing
     - `.open /db/new-sql.db`
+    - You may need to perform `sudo chmod 777 /home/alykes/backups/sql` if you receive a permission error as shown here `/db/new-sql.db": unable to open database file`
+    - This process may take a while :coffee:
   - To see that you have the database selected enter
     - `.databases` - You should see the following line `main: /db/slq.db r/w`
   - Create the new database from the .sql file we created earlier